0631155020/qsort/README.md

 2. score
 3. wins

-Which we should write with semicolon to be able to sort it
+Which we should write with semicolon instead of spaces to be able to sort it

 ## Example of input:
 ```bash